meichsteadt/pizzaPlace/README.md

 * It can take information from a user on how they like their pizza
 * It stores this information in an object
-  * Example input: "Medium Cheese, Bacon pizza "
+  * Example input: "Medium Cheese, Bacon pizza"
   * Example output: {size: "Medium", toppings: ["Cheese", "Bacon"]}
 * It adds multiple pizza objects in an order array
   * Example input: Pizza1 {size: "Medium", toppings: ["Cheese", "Bacon"]}, Pizza2 {}, etc.